dichha/SDEResume/resume-dichha.md

 Dichha Rai
 ==========
-<dichha-rai@uiowa.edu> | +01(563) 277 7765 <br>
+<dichha.chamling@gmail.com> | +01(563) 203 xxxx <br>
-1000 W Benton Street, Apt E115, Iowa City, IA.
+xxx Rio Robles E Unit, 424 San Jose, CA.

 ---

->Dichha is actively seeking for a full time software development engineering position.
+>Dichha is actively looking for a full time software development engineering position.
 She is motivated, curious and a life-long learner who loves to solve problems through code.
-She is open to opportunties of all company sizes and can relocate.
+She is open to opportunities of all company sizes and can relocate.
 Her github respository is [https://www.github.com/dichha](https://www.github.com/dichha)

 ---